he-he-org/he-he-2/content/vacancies/guatemala-medical-student.md

 Health&Help believes anybody can make this world a better place, even if there is not much experience or a yet completed degree.
 That’s why we are always eager to welcome medical students to our mentoring program.

 Health&Help’s medical students are not afraid to take responsibility on, finding the strength to provide medical attention 24/7.
 Your actions and professionalism affect our patients’ loyalty to the clinic and course of treatment.
-Their well-being is in your hands.

 **Personal qualities**